cube3power/atsd/integration/alteryx/README.md

 ![](images/workflow.png)

-You can download [this workflow](resources/atsd-workflow.yxmd) for review in your own Alterix Designer installation.
+You can download [this workflow](resources/atsd-workflow.yxmd) for review in your own Alteryx Designer installation.

 The workflow consists of the following steps (nodes):